NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ArInSlicer/README.md

 We have three options: Stream information to HoloLens 2 (HL2) from a computer, build an application directly in HL2, or use 3D Slicer.
 ### Computer
 #### UWPOpenIGTLink
 JC provided us with a [Windows Runtime component](https://github.com/IGSIO/UWPOpenIGTLink) for OpenIGTLink.
-Upon building it (for x64 architecture, as we want to read it from a computer) it creates a winmd that should provide direct access to the libraries.
-We tried both methods here: Building the app for the computer and directly running it from Unity editor.
+Upon building it (for x64 architecture, as we want to read it from a computer), it creates a Winmd that should provide direct access to the libraries.
+We tried both methods here: building the app for the computer and directly running it from the Unity editor.
 None of the options worked, as they are not Universal Windows Platforms.

 #### OpenIGTLink
 We decided to build the original [OpenIGTLink protocol in C++](https://github.com/openigtlink/OpenIGTLink/blob/master/Documents/Protocol/index.md) for an x64 architecture and then create a wrapper in C# to read these libraries in Unity.
 This has the potential to work, although it requires quite a lot of hard work and could not be finished this week.
 We will keep on exploring this possibility during the next months.